pablopinheiro01/dictionmaster-app/README.md

 - When you tap the audio icon, I will play a sound related to this word.

+#Attention: In case you search for ten new words, I will display the purchase screen.
+To reset the count, touch the book picture and close app.

 See the recorded Screens